Zahra203/AI-ML-internship-tasks/task-4-health-query-chatbot/README.md

 ##  Book Used for Reference
 `The_GALE_ENCYCLOPEDIA_of_MEDICINE_SECOND.pdf`
-more books can be added in future

 ##  Files
 - `health_query_chatbot.ipynb`: Full notebook
 -  refference book
 - `README.md`: Task overview and summary

+##  Future Enchancements
+- more books will be added for more accurate queries answers
+-  UI will also be added for better user interaction